Jens Ludwig speaks at the launch of the Community Safety Leadership Academies

 Timeline

-Launched the first cohort of the Policing Leadership Academy with 24 police leaders from departments across the country.
+Launched the first cohort of the Policing Leadership Academy (PLA) with 24 police leaders from departments across the country.

 Announced the University of Chicago Community Safety Leadership Academies, a first-of-its-kind initiative to train police and community violence intervention leaders.